-The Decision-maker will review the statements and any pertinent conduct history provided by Director of Student Resolution or the Associate Vice President, Human Resources, Training & Development and will determine the appropriate sanction(s)in consultation with other appropriate administrators, as required.
+The Decision-maker will review the statements and any pertinent conduct history provided by Director of Student Resolution or the Director of Human Resources and will determine the appropriate sanction(s)in consultation with other appropriate administrators, as required.

 The Decision-maker will then prepare a written deliberation statement and deliver it to the Title IX Coordinator, detailing the determination, rationale, the evidence used in support of its determination, the evidence not relied upon in its determination, credibility assessments, and any sanctions.